Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 It is of historical significance to semi-nomadic Amazigh tribes

-The Dades region of Morocco has a long and storied history, with evidence of human settlement dating back to ancient times.
-Scattered across the land are a wealth of archaeological sites that offer a fascinating glimpse into the region's past.
-Among these are the remains of ancient fortifications, grand mosques and ornate tombs that provide insights into the region's previous inhabitants.
+The Dades region of Morocco has a long human history, with evidence of settlements dating back to ancient times.
+Scattered throughout the gorge are several archaeological sites that offer a fascinating glimpse into the region's past.

 Is Dades Gorge worth visiting?